 This is the documentation for the latest development version of Velero.
 Both code and docs may be unstable, and these docs are not guaranteed to be up to date or correct.
 See the latest version.

-Integrating Container Storage Interface (CSI) snapshot support into Velero enables Velero to backup and restore CSI-backed volumes using the Kubernetes CSI Snapshot Beta APIs.
+Integrating Container Storage Interface (CSI) snapshot support into Velero enables Velero to backup and restore CSI-backed volumes using the Kubernetes CSI Snapshot APIs.

 By supporting CSI snapshot APIs, Velero can support any volume provider that has a CSI driver, without requiring a Velero-specific plugin to be available.
 This page gives an overview of how to add support for CSI snapshots to Velero through CSI plugins.
 For more information about specific components, see the plugin repo.

 Both of these can be added with the

 velero install command.